51829 Williemccool

 51829 Williemccool (provisional designation ') is a Vestian asteroid from the inner regions of the asteroid belt, approximately 2 kilometers in diameter.
 It was discovered on 21 July 2001, by astronomers of the Near-Earth Asteroid Tracking program at Palomar Observatory in California, United States.
 The asteroid was named in memory of American astronaut and pilot William C. McCool, who died in the Space Shuttle Columbia disaster.
+The designation "Williemccool" reflects his nickname, Willie.

 Orbit and classification

 Williemccool is a member of the Vesta family (401).
 Vestian asteroids have a composition akin to cumulate eucrites (HED meteorites) and are thought to have originated deep within 4 Vesta's crust, possibly from the Rheasilvia crater, a large impact crater on its southern hemisphere near the South pole, formed as a result of a subcatastrophic collision.
 Vesta is the main belt's second-largest and second-most-massive body after Ceres.

 It orbits the Sun in the inner main-belt at a distance of 2.2–2.4 AU once every 3 years and 5 months (1,256 days; semi-major axis of 2.28 AU).
 Its orbit has an eccentricity of 0.05 and an inclination of 8° with respect to the ecliptic.

 The body's observation arc begins with a precovery taken by Spacewatch at Kitt Peak Observatory in December 1995, more than 6 years prior to its official discovery observation at Palomar.